-This succulent, juicy orange marmalade glazed ham is perfect for a festive celebration!
+This succulent, juicy orange marmalade glazed ham makes the perfect centrepiece for any celebratory meal.

 I cook a ham every Christmas simply because we all love it, but it’s mainly for my number two son who doesn’t do turkey.
 Not that I mind in the slightest!
 I look forward to using up the leftovers just as much as I enjoy Christmas dinner.